 - It is not customary.

 Research by Francis Flynn and Vanessa Bohns found that people get a lot more positive responses than they expect when they ask for help.
-Because of this bias, we often do not ask for help, even in situations where the likelihood of getting a “yes” answer is very high.
+Because of this bias, we rarely ask for help, even in situations where the likelihood of getting a “yes” answer is very high.
 The numbers are incredible!
 The actual rate at which people will help us is 3 times higher than we expect:

-participants were asked to estimate how many they would have to approach to get one to say “yes.”
+Participants had to estimate how many people they would have to approach to get one to say “yes.”
 On average, people estimated they would have to ask 7.2 people to get just one to agree.
 In fact, they needed to approach just 2.3 strangers, on average.